rfshelley/Documentation/ref-docs/event-ref.rst

 .. warning::

-    ``doubleValue`` will throw an Exception if the value of the event is not parseable to a Double.
+    ``doubleValue`` will throw an Exception if the value of the Event is not parseable to a Double.

     You should wrap calls in a try/catch block.